fMRI Preprocessing and Quality Assessment¶

 2. Opening the HTML Summary Report¶

-To view the HTML report, navigate to derivatives/fmriprep/sub-01/
+To view the HTML report, navigate to derivatives/fmriprep/sub-01/ and open sub-01.html by double-clicking it or using the terminal:

 The report contains the following sections: Summary, Anatomical, Functional, About, Methods, and Errors.
 Use the tabs at the top of the report to navigate these sections.